 The Kanban systems help Agile Release Trains (ARTs) and Solution Trains match demand to capacity based on Work in Process (WIP) limits, and visualizing bottlenecks in each process state helps identify opportunities for relentless improvement (described in the SAFe House of Lean).
 The Kanban system also includes policies governing the entry and exit of work items in each state.

 Implementation and management of the program and solution Kanban systems occur with the support of Product and Solution Management.
-Implementing the Kanban systems require an understanding of Lean and Agile development and how capacity is available for new development, business-as-usual maintenance, and support activities.
-When these are understood, the Enterprise can then evaluate Program and Large Solution level initiatives logically and pragmatically, supporting their analysis and forecasted timing for implementation based on Metrics.
+Implementing the Kanban systems requires an understanding of Lean and Agile development and how capacity is available for new development, business-as-usual maintenance, and support activities.
+When these are understood, the Enterprise can then evaluate Essential and Large Solution level initiatives logically and pragmatically, supporting their analysis and forecasted timing for implementation based on appropriate metrics.

 - Increase visibility into existing and upcoming work, and better understand the flow of work